Review by Graham Johnstone

 Sikoryak gets it spot on every time.
 He matches the comics and the books with real insight and wit, and it’s all rendered convincingly in the style of each original, not just the drawing, but lettering, colouring, logos and all the characters down to mimicking the original artist’s signature.
 For example in ‘Action Camus’ he nails the different lettering styles used on the covers, and the typically terse dialogue offering teasers for what’s inside.
 He even has a little circle above the main logo with a picture of our hero and the familiar logo we expect to list Superman, but actually reads Stranger.

-There are also brilliantly faked comic covers, parodies of the recurring adverts in old comics (Moby Dick Whaling Ship “Big enough for 2 kids”, and Masterpiece Queries with fake reader letters and responses from the editor.
+There are also brilliantly faked comic covers, parodies of the recurring adverts in old comics (Moby Dick Whaling Ship “Big enough for 2 kids”), and Masterpiece Queries with fake reader letters and responses from the editor.

 It’s fun spotting the references, but even those knowing little about classic literature or classic comics, should enjoy it and find it reveals much about the human race and our time on Earth.

-It’s a brilliant idea convincingly and wittily realised and there’s nothing else like it.
+Masterpiece Comics is a brilliant idea convincingly and wittily realised and there’s nothing else like it.
 If the idea appeals you won’t be disappointed.